 Rice Krispie cereal: Also known as rice bubbles in Australia, this is a puffed rice cereal that you can find in any supermarket.

-1) In a medium sized pot, add butter, sugar, and honey.
+Step one: In a medium-sized pot, add butter, sugar, and honey.
 Place over low heat and allow ingredients to gently and slowly melt.
 Make sure it doesn’t bubble whilst it’s melting.